-This is Samsung’s latest sci-fi-looking smartphone, and its newest trick is maximizing the screen space while minimizing the bezels.
-It fits a monstrous 6.2-inch curved display into an acceptably large body that doesn’t feel too different from last year’s Galaxy S7 Edge.
+The Galaxy S8, in 2017, was Samsung's sci-fi-looking smartphone that was able to max-out the screen space while minimizing the bezels.
+It's still a fantastic phone in 2019 at an even cheaper price, fitting a monstrous 6.2-inch curved display into an acceptably large body that doesn’t feel too different from 2016’s Galaxy S7 Edge.

 That’s not all that’s impressive.
 It features the best phone display, chipset and camera of any phone to date.
 In other words, it has the best looks, most power and is extremely photogenic.